 Ordinarily, a bank provides accountholders with some sort of paperwork when they open the account; that's generally the way it works with attorneys opening escrow or IOLA accounts.
-If you're talking about an account that you're not aware of (possibly suggesting that an account was opened in your...Read more »
+If you're talking about an account that you're not aware of (possibly suggesting that an account was...Read more »

 The attorney and executor insists that they sent the money to Syria, however there is no paper trail.
 The money and a substantial amount of property has been sold and money has disappeared in the hands of the attorney and executor.
 What legal rights do my siblings and I have?
 What do we need to do?